FHantke/brave-browser-wiki/Strings-and-Localization.md

 A rule for developing w/ strings for this extension: Never change a MetaMask source string text, instead change the l10n ID that's being used and add the string into `brave/app/_locales/en/messages.json`

-The official supported locales are listed above here: https://github.com/brave/brave-browser/wiki/Strings-and-Localization#information-for-submitting-localization-orders
+The official supported locales are the same as in Brave and are listed above here: https://github.com/brave/brave-browser/wiki/Strings-and-Localization#information-for-submitting-localization-orders

+Note, they don't fully match the list from MetaMask.